 There are many options to consider when trying to determine how best to pay for in-home senior care.
 As mentioned previously, ff you’re still wondering how much in-home elder care costs for you and how to pay for it, you should reach out to the specific companies to get their exact costs.
 Another option is to contact a senior care advisor, lawyer, or financial advisor specializing in elder care, to guide you in the right direction.

 We offer such advice for no cost to the members of our community.
-Our expert Care Advisors can help evaluate your financial situation and locate the right in-home elder care services for you.
+Our expert care managers can help evaluate your financial situation and locate the right in-home elder care services for you.
 Someone is available to talk for free, 24/7 at 215.371.3400.